 Behind us on the exposed brick wall hangs a painting, six feet high, with swirling gold lettering that reads: “The Word became flesh.”
 It reminds me of the Graham Kendrick song that we had on cassette in our car for years when I was growing up:

 Lifts our humanity to the heights of his throne.

 It has been a hard 12 months, but I have felt God’s tender care through numerous acts of human kindness.
 Far from being made fearful by a year spent largely with just two people, my son can barely contain his excitement on encountering others.

 He will beam at strangers, and attempts to run after older children, despite not yet being able to walk.
 Yes, I want to tell him, humans are fascinating — fearfully and wonderfully made in the image of God.

 As for me, I have still placed my true reliance on Jesus — the resurrection and the life heralded by the cemetery gates.
-Having lost my own mother as a child, I cling to the words and want to pass them on to my son.
+Having lost my own mother as a child (Features, 22 May 2020), I cling to the words and want to pass them on to my son.

 I am hopeful that, this Christmas, we will be back in the village church near the house where I grew up, hearing the rest of those golden words read aloud by candlelight: “The light shines in the darkness, and the darkness has not overcome it.”